karthikbhat/karthikbhat.github.io/index.md

 * Data Centric Security and User Centric Privacy

-* Protecting sensitive data (Files, Emails, Keys, or records in a DB)
+* Protecting sensitive data (Files, Emails, Keys, records in a DB, or entire Databases)

-* Building Developer Platforms (and developer communities) in privacy and security space.
+* Building Developer Platforms, Developer communities and DevRel Programs - especially in privacy and security space.

 * Identity and Access Management

+* DevSecOps, Secure SDLC, Defense Driven Development, and building security from the ground up

-* Leading Engineers Orgs
+* Leading Engineering Orgs